 This decision-making path relates to all development approvals granted by the Wetlands Board.
 The Wetlands Board conducts a public hearing not later than sixty (60) days after receipt of an application for a proposed regulated activity within tidal wetland areas.
 Public hearings are conducted after public notice has been provided in accordance with the public hearing provisions of Section 3-3.
 It is mandatory that the applicant, the Board of Supervisors, the Commissioner of the Virginia Marine Resources Commission, the owner of record of any land adjacent to the wetlands in question, the Virginia Institute of Marine Science, the Department of Game and Inland Fisheries, the Department of Environmental Quality, the Department of Transportation, the Army Corps of Engineers and any governmental agencies expressing an interest therein be notified of the hearing by mail not less than twenty (20) days prior to the date set for the hearing.
-Solicitation of commental entities occurs before a final decision is made.
+Solicitation of comments and recommendations from staff, local boards and commissions and other governmental entities occurs before a final decision is made.